yutakajuli-svg/menko_endurance/MENKO_UI_PRESENTATION_FINAL_FIXED.md

 - RED frame: exact RGB red (`255, 0, 0`)
 - BLUE frame: exact RGB blue (`0, 0, 255`)

+### Provisional expression timing

+- The relevant character expression changes when the first feedback flash begins.
+- For clone maximum damage and healing, the expression changes with the first of the two flashes.
+- The changed expression remains visible after the flash and throughout the 1.2-second message display.
+- The portrait returns to its normal expression when the message window closes.
+- Recheck the perceived timing after the final portrait and expression assets are available.
 - The information window must never show through the portrait window.
 - The portrait and information windows behave as one group during hit effects.